If you’ve dreamed of installing a balcony in your home but don’t really have room, you might have already come across the term Juliet balcony.

 Of course, you can put loads of plants around the window to make use of all that sunlight, too.

-The space around your French balcony can be used much as a full balcony would be.
+The space around your Juliet balcony can be used much as a full balcony would be.
 Set up a seating area to enjoy a drink or a table and chairs for eating a meal.
 Just because you’re not sat outside doesn’t mean you can’t enjoy it like any normal balcony.

 Hopefully, this article has answered the questions, “What is a Juliet balcony?” and “What can I do with a Juliet balcony?”
 In short, it’s a flexible space-saving option that gives you most of the benefits of a full balcony but without the cost.